By Aaron Jeffries / FB: AJEFFRIES1

 I want to tell you that just because other people don’t believe in you, don’t let that stop you from being all God called you to be.
 You’re not always going to be appreciated for what you do but Jesus sees it and will bless you for it.

 You will not always fit in, but Jesus didn’t come to fit in either.
 In fact, He stood out more because He didn’t fit the mold.

 Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us, looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God.
 Consider him who endured from sinners such hostility against himself, so that you may not grow weary or fainthearted.
 In your struggle against sin you have not yet resisted to the point of shedding your blood.
 (Hebrew 12:1-4 ESV)

 Aaron Jeffries lives in the wild and wonderful state of West Virginia.
-Married to His beautiful wife Kristen Jeffries, and has been blessed with two amazing little boys.
-Join Him as He writes about life and our amazing Heavenly Father."
+He is married to his beautiful wife Kristen, and has been blessed with two amazing little boys.
+Join him as he writes about life and our amazing Heavenly Father.
 He can be reached by email at email@example.com and on Facebook.